Ponni rice

 Ponni rice is a variety of rice developed by Tamil Nadu Agricultural University in 1986.
-It is widely cultivated in Tamil Nadu, a state in India and is a hybrid variety of Taichung 65 and Myang Ebos 6080/2.
+It is widely cultivated in Tamil Nadu, India and is a hybrid variety of Taichung 65 and Myang Ebos 6080/2.
 Since the Kaveri River is also called 'Ponni' in Tamil literature, the rice could have been named after the river.
-The rice is mostly cultivated along the banks of the Kaveri in the cities of Ariyalur, Trichy, Madurai and its mouth.
+The rice is mostly cultivated along the banks of Kaveri in the cities of Ariyalur, Trichy, Madurai and its mouth.

+Description

+The crop requires a growing time of 130-135 days and is considered a slightly low yield variety than other commercial coarse rice.
+It has a maximum yield potential of 7.4 tonne per hectare and shows a robust resistance against rice diseases like the Tungrovirus (yellowing of leaves).
+It responds exceptionally well towards natural nutrient supply and is preferred by organic farmers.